 - Tullamore Dew 12 YO Special Reserve

 Luxury Over $100

-While Irish whiskey is relatively affordable, some very special bottles can reach the price point of a true luxury.
-These are perfect for special events, to give as gifts, or as a bottle you hold in reserve to pour on the rarest occasions.
+While Irish whiskey is relatively affordable, some exceptional bottles can reach the price point of true luxury.
+These are perfect for special occasions and gifts.

 03 of 08

 If you thought that whiskey was complicated, scotch has a web of offerings that can be confusing at times.
 In your explorations, you'll encounter single malts and blended whiskeys, regional differences, and many limited editions.

 Scotch is generally known for a smoky, peaty flavor profile not found in other styles, though some have only a trace.
 Even if you don't like a smokier whiskey, don't discount this category.

 Despite this style's reputation as a sophisticated spirit, many budget-friendly options are available.
 There is also no reason why you should not mix scotch into cocktails.
 Some of the best drinks you can make—the Rob Roy and rusty nail, for instance—rely on it.